 - East Pakistan’s demand for provincial autonomy was neglected.

 - East Pakistan was given less importance in terms of that its export earnings were used in the development of the West.
 Therefore differences arose.

 - The economic problems were a major reason.
 There were very few industries in East Pakistan (Bangladesh) and thus Bangladesh had a very weak industrial base.
 Moreover, this industrial base was furthered damaged by natural calamities such as floods and cyclones and problems started arising.

-- There were certain political factors as-well.
-Bangladesh had a higher number of population as compared to West Pakistan.
+- There were certain political factors as well.
+Bangladesh had a higher population as compared to West Pakistan.
 Therefore it demanded a higher number of seats than the West.
 When this demand was turned down by the West, people of East Pakistan were enraged

 - Furthermore, the 1970 elections is also a significant reason for the creation of Bangladesh.
 Awami League was a political party of East Pakistan under Mujeeb Ul Rehman.
 The Awami League’s victory caused a massive constitutional crisis.

 - Lastly, the misgovernance in Bangladesh was also a reason.
 East Pakistan was constantly damaged by floods and cyclones.
 However, the Pakistani government failed to provide timely relief facilities to the residents.
 However, the Indian government did so.
 All these created a sense of separatism and thus the final nail the coffin was drawn, East Pakistan announced it to the Republic Of Bangladesh.

 |South Asia Map|

 India announced the second Indo-Pak war in 1971 when the tensions in Bangladesh were on a height.
 Pakistan had lost its support from its eastern wing.
 This is because Bangladesh rejected to support Pakistan in the war.
 President, General Yahya Khan quickly dispatched troops to East Pakistan but India did not allow Pakistans aircraft to pass through India.